mattsybeldon/VGC-Team-Grab/README.md

 1/20 - Building up the main function and testing the flow of it.
 Squashed a bug with path names that I stupidly did.
 Collected information that we'll need to extract Pokemon from specific spots.

+1/21 - Got everything in the main written up except for the logging.
+The process itself "works" but isn't robust yet.
+Will be collecting some training data to correct that.

 ## Credits
 trainertower.com - For providing the sprites.